VirgilSecurity/virgil-sdk-pfs-x/README.md

 ## Installation

-> Virgil SWIFT PFS SDK is suitable only for Client Side.

-The Virgil PFS is provided as a package.
+The Virgil PFS is provided as a package `VirgilSDKPFS`.

 ### COCOAPODS